owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 This allows you to add members in a scripted way without needing to know if the user is already a member of the group.
 For example::

- sudo -u www-data php occ group:addmember --member aaron --member julie --member fred Finance User "aaron" is already a member of group "Finance" User "julie" is already a member of group "Finance" User fred" added to group "Finance"
+ sudo -u www-data php occ group:add-member --member aaron --member julie --member fred Finance User "aaron" is already a member of group "Finance" User "julie" is already a member of group "Finance" User fred" added to group "Finance"